softwareTesting123/DinoDroid/README.md

 XXX is the app source code folder name

-## Crash Result
+## Crash Results

-The crash result in /Result:
+The crash results in /Result:

 ```sh